hdorgeval/testcafe-snippets/say-goodbye-to-flakyness.md

     .typetext('#developer-name',"John Doe")
 ```

-Believe me or not, if you think the above line is enough to enter text in an input field, you will have to struggle all your life with the flackyness of your tests.
+Believe me or not, if you think the above line is enough to enter text in an input field, you will have to struggle all your life with the flakyness of your tests.

 Do you think a user is able to enter some text in a specific input field just by directly typing the text on the keyboard once he has entered the url in the browser?
 Just try it.
 You may succeed, but you will fail very often.